baoqger/chrisbao/source/_posts/understand-http1-1-persistent-connection-golang.md

 	startHTTPRequest()
 }
 ```
-We start a HTTP server in a Goroutine, and keep sending ten sequential requests to it.
+We start an HTTP server in a Goroutine, and keep sending ten sequential requests to it.
 Right?
 Let's run the application and check the numbers and status of TCP connections.

 After running the above code, you can see the following output: